kenwals/shinrin-yoku/README.md

 3. Git commit issue , in the beginning i was using only git on the command line .
 Somehow not all my commits were appearing in GitHub when i pushed them .
 The problem maybe linked to me using Gitpod in more then one browser (chrome and Firefox) while i was trying to debug something else.
 I resolved this issue by git committing with the Gitpod UI instead.
 4. Page title was too long for mobile phone viewing , it was causing the hamburger button onto a new line.
 Fix was made by adding a media query to allow the h1 title font size reduced for smaller screens.
 4. CSS comments , i made a mistake with the format used initially for commenting in the CSS file.
 I was using the JavaScript format (//)for commenting, this resulted in a problem with the colours not displaying correctly for a while in the infant version of the site.
 5. Images missing on GitHub pages even though they worked in Gitpod environment. fix for this was to input a "." in the beginning of image file address.

 ### Known issues

 1. On medium and larger screens the navbar items flicker after they have been selected.
-2. When tested on my smart tv browser, the background colours don't show for hero text , mid section text and footer section.
+2. When tested on my smart tv browser(outdated version of WebOS NetCast), the background colours don't show for hero text , mid section text and footer section.
+This problem happens on the internet explorer browser also.
 3. Unable to customize the ul tagged text for locations card in the card gallery, I haven't yet figured out how to over-ride the bootstrap style.

 ### Project barriers and solutions